MustafaHusain942/Capstone/README.md

 ###  3. Train the Model to Get Weights

-Run the .ipynb files inside the Models/ folder to train and save your model weights
+Run the .ipynb files to train and save your model weights

 🔁 Make sure to update the model path in app.py